-New Food Systems: Helping to shape the nutrition of the future
+New Food Systems: Helping shape the nutrition of the future

 fors.earth is a partner and member of the steering committee for the innovation space New Food Systems, funded by the BMBF with €20 million

-In 2050, 10 billion people are projected to live on the earth.
+By 2050, 10 billion people are projected to live on Earth.
 In order to feed them all in a balanced way and to prevent world hunger and malnutrition, we need to transform our food system.
-Food production, trade and consumption must tackle this challenge together and find sustainable solutions.
+Food production, trade and consumption must be considered in a systematic way to tackle this challenge and find sustainable solutions.

-The project will develop and test novel production methods and cultivation techniques for the sustainable production of food with the highest standards of safety and quality and bring them to market with the highest level of consumer acceptance.
+The project team will develop and test novel production methods and cultivation techniques for the sustainabl food production with the highest standards for safety and quality.
+The project outcomes will then be brought to market with the highest level of consumer acceptance.
 The BMBF will provide up to €20 million in funding over five years.

-With our contribution, we will ensure that the innovation projects contribute to a future of sustainable food systems and help to shape food transformation in a sustainable way.
-By networking the diverse partners from all areas of the value chain, we promote the exchange and the leveraging of synergies for the benefit of a positive impact of the projects on the environment and society.
+With our contribution, we will ensure that the innovation projects contribute to a future of sustainable food systems and help shape food transformation in a sustainable way.
+By connecting diverse partners from all areas of the value chain, we promote an exchange of knowledge and the leveraging of synergies to increase the projects' positive impact on environment and society.

 Controlled Environment Cultivation (CEC)